 Safety reset for mines and quarries

-Every mine and quarry worker across Queensland will be invited by their employer to participate in an industry-wide safety reset.
-The safety reset is a crucial first step in refocusing the industry’s attention to what should be everyone’s number one priority – the health and safety of workers.
+Every mine and quarry worker across Queensland should have been invited by their employer to participate in an industry-wide safety reset.
+The safety reset was a crucial first step in refocusing the industry’s attention to what should be everyone’s number one priority – the health and safety of workers.

 We want your feedback about the safety reset and your feelings about the safety culture at your site.
 Your feedback is anonymous.